uccser/cs-unplugged/csunplugged/at_a_distance/content/en/product-code-check-digits/introduction.md

 # Product Code Check Digits

-The product code on most consumer items is used to quickly scan a product at a point of sale.
+The product code on most consumer items is shown using a barcode that can be used to quickly scan a product at a point of sale.
 It's important that this happens accurately, since customers will be unhappy if they discover they are being charged for the wrong items.
 There's a simple trick built into every product code that supports them working so well; it uses simple arithmetic to check the numbers, and this activity shows how it can be accessed in a way that reveals an important idea from computer science that is right under our noses!